kaleab-shumet/Assignment-1/README.md

 ### How computers work ?
 A computer, a digital information-processing machine, works by changing information into binary numbers (ones and zeros) and then using simple mathematics to make decisions about how to rearrange those numbers into words or actions.
 A digital system stores and operates on information in a very specific way by storing information in a bit (or multiple collections of bits).
 A bit is a variable that can have only one of two values: it can either be a 1, or be a 0.

+### DHCP
+The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on Internet Protocol (IP) networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.

+The technology eliminates the need for individually configuring network devices manually, and consists of two network components, a centrally installed network DHCP server and client instances of the protocol stack on each computer or device.
+When connected to the network, and periodically thereafter, a client requests a set of parameters from the server using DHCP.

+### TLS
+Transport Layer Security (TLS) is a cryptographic protocol designed to provide communications security over a computer network.
+The protocol is widely used in applications such as email, instant messaging, and voice over IP, but its use in securing HTTPS remains the most publicly visible.

+The TLS protocol aims primarily to provide security, including privacy (confidentiality), integrity, and authenticity through the use of cryptography, such as the use of certificates, between two or more communicating computer applications.
+It runs in the application layer and is itself composed of two layers: the TLS record and the TLS handshake protocols.

+### Firewall
+A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.[1][2]
+A firewall typically establishes a barrier between a trusted network and an untrusted network, such as the Internet.

+### OSI Model
+The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.
+It was the first standard model for network communications, adopted by all major computer and telecommunication companies in the early 1980s

+The modern Internet is not based on OSI, but on the simpler TCP/IP model.
+However, the OSI 7-layer model is still widely used, as it helps visualize and communicate how networks operate, and helps isolate and troubleshoot networking problems.

+OSI was introduced in 1983 by representatives of the major computer and telecom companies, and was adopted by ISO as an international standard in 1984.